TrinhHuuGiang/debug-journal/Note/using_window_with_wine.md

     wine [file.exe] # <- exe file
     wine msiexec /i [something.msi]  # <- wine call program `msiexec` then send flag install /i and file .msi
     ```
+### Install by winetricks
+- In winetricks, find your machine want install application
+- Choosing open `Run explorer`
+- Here we can find where the file `exe` `msi` ... exist
+- Choose it and install in expect folder of this wine machine